-Schedule: Please find the 2023 schedule on the FITaos website.
+Schedule: Please find the 2024 schedule on the FITaos website.

 Race Travel: Race travel for our middle school team is up to individual families.
-We generally camp as a group and we provide coaching at all races but families provide their own transportation, food, and supervision when athletes are not on the course.
+We camp as a group and we provide coaching at all races but families provide their own transportation, food, and supervision when athletes are not on the course.

-COVID Safe Practices and General Health Guidelines: Masking is no longer required when riding in our vans but it is very important that athletes and coaches do not come to practices and/or races if they have symptoms of any illness out of respect for the health of teammates.
+COVID Safe Practices and General Health Guidelines: Out of respect for the health of teammates, it is very important that athletes and coaches do not come to practices and/or races or ride in FIT vans if they have symptoms of any illness